 Planned Parenthood Hudson Peconic was born out of the passion of several small groups of women in Westchester, Rockland, Suffolk, and Putnam counties who saw a need for reproductive services for young women and mothers.
 They set their sights on improving the lives of these women who were struggling financially and who did not have access to birth control and other services that could help them and their families to live happier, healthier lives.

-PPHP is proud to be the largest provider of reproductive health care to women, men, transgender, gender nonconforming, and non-binary individuals in the region and is committed to ensuring that women, men, and teens receive comprehensive and compassionate health care and information for many more years to come.
+PPHP is proud to be the largest provider of reproductive health care to women, men, transgender, gender nonconforming, and non-binary individuals in the region and is committed to ensuring that women, men, and young people receive comprehensive and compassionate health care and information for many more years to come.